gridsome/gridsome.org/blog/2018-09-14-say-hello-to-gridsome/index.md

-#### Top score on Google Lighthouse - automagically
+#### Perfect scores on Google Lighthouse - automagically 💚

 One of the main goals with Gridsome is to make a framework that let you build websites that are optimized "out-of-the-box".
-It follows the [PRPL-pattern by Google.](https://developers.google.com/web/fundamentals/performance/prpl-pattern/).
-You don't need to be a performance export to make fast websites with Gridsome.
-Your site should get almost top scores on Google lighthouse as default.
+It follows the [PRPL-pattern by Google.](https://developers.google.com/web/fundamentals/performance/prpl-pattern/) You don't need to be a performance expert to make fast websites with Gridsome.
+Your site gets almost perfect scores on Google lighthouse out-of-the-box.
+These are some of the performance steps that Gridsome takes care of:

 - Image compressing & lazy-loading ⚡️
 - CSS & JS minification ⚡️